dnagl/ng-extensions/projects/ng-extensions/README.md

 ## Demo

 A demo project with all the features described can be found here: [Demo Project](https://dnagl.github.io/ng-extensions/)

+## Docs

+The documentation can be found in the doc directory in the repository.
+(GitHub)[https://github.com/dnagl/ng-extensions/tree/master/doc]

 ## Issues, Bugs and Contribution